rocketacademy/basics-sl-docs/day09-advanced-debugging/README.md

 ### Code Examples and Discussion Questions

-**Question 1:** Copy all of the code below this question into your starter code root script.js.
+**Question 1:** Copy all of the code below this question into your starter code home page script.js.
 By only reading it (without running the code), what does it do?

 **Answer 1:** Two loops create a square emoji figure.
 The condition evaluates if the loops are at an edge.
 An edge is defined as being either: (a) Beginning of either loop, or (b) end of either loop.